john-/ham2mon/README.md

                         Minumum length of a recording in seconds --max_recording=MAX_RECORDING
-                        Maximum length of a recording in seconds
+                        Maximum length of a recording in seconds --voice, --data, --skip
+                        Record audio if classified as this type
 ```
 Note: The available gains are hardware specific.
 The user interface will list the gains availble based on hardware option supplied to ham2mon.